Meet our instructors

 MCAT: 523

 Taylor has over 10 years of experience in tutoring and teaching anything from swim lessons to bioengineering courses.
-As a full-time premium tutor and instructor for Blueprint for nearly 2 years, she loves getting to work with students from a wide variety of backgrounds and tailoring content and strategy to meet them where they are.
+As a premium tutor and instructor for Blueprint for 3.5 years years, she loves getting to work with students from a wide variety of backgrounds and tailoring content and strategy to meet them where they are.
 Taylor earned a 99th percentile MCAT score with perfect 132s on both CARS and Psych/Soc.
 She wants to help each of her students achieve their own goal scores by building a toolbox of diverse tricks and strategies that go beyond content knowledge alone.
 No matter what, she strives to make your MCAT prep time as engaging, accessible, and efficient as possible.
-Taylor is also currently working on applying to dental school next year, so her study and test-taking tips are ones she actively applies for herself!
-When she’s not discussing science or tests, Taylor enjoys reading sci-fi, trying (and failing) to teach her cat tricks, and doing puzzles with her fiancée.
+Taylor is also in the process of applying for dental school, so her study and test-taking tips are ones she actively applies for herself, recently getting a 100th percentile DAT score.
+When she’s not discussing science or tests, Taylor enjoys reading sci-fi, crocheting, and doing puzzles with her fiancée.

 -